hermelawesene0924/alx-zero_day/0x03-git/README.md

-this is Alx-zero day project
+"this is Alx-zero day project"